 Running around in a hurricane near Bimini in the Bahamas in 1926, the SS Sapona was a cargo ship with a hull of concrete, ordered by the US in the First World War to save on precious steel.
 Before she was wrecked, the Sapona served as an oil tanker and a casino, then as an alcohol warehouse during the US prohibition period.
 After she came to grief, she was used for a while as a bombing target by the American air force.

 7. The SS Ayrfield

-Not strictly a wreck, but too beautiful and odd not to mention, is the the SS Ayrfield in Homebush Bay, New South Wales.
-The Bay was for a period a shipbreaking area, and a number of vessels came to rest there - among them the Ayrfield, a 1,140 ton collier, originally built in 1911.
+Not strictly a wreck, but too beautiful and odd not to mention, is the SS Ayrfield in Homebush Bay, New South Wales.
+The Bay was for a period a shipbreaking area, and a number of vessels came to rest there - among them the Ayrfield, a 1,140-ton Collier, originally built in 1911.
 Her hull is now located near the mouth of Haslams Creek with the bow pointing towards the shore, where it has been reclaimed by the local mangrove forest.